awsdocs/amazon-sagemaker-developer-guide/doc_source/build-container-to-train-script-get-started.md

       The Dockerfile script performs the following tasks:
       + `FROM tensorflow/tensorflow:2.2.0rc2-gpu-py3-jupyter` – Downloads the TensorFlow docker base image\.
 You can replace this with any docker base image you want to bring to build containers as well as AWS pre\-built container base images\.
-      + `RUN pip install sagemaker-training` – Installs [Amazon SageMaker Training Toolkit](https://github.com/aws/sagemaker-training-toolkit) that contains the common functionality necessary to create a container compatible with Amazon SageMaker\.
+      + `RUN pip install sagemaker-training` – Installs [SageMaker Training Toolkit](https://github.com/aws/sagemaker-training-toolkit) that contains the common functionality necessary to create a container compatible with SageMaker\.
-      + `COPY train.py /opt/ml/code/train.py` – Copies the script to the location inside the container that is expected by Amazon SageMaker\.
+      + `COPY train.py /opt/ml/code/train.py` – Copies the script to the location inside the container that is expected by SageMaker\.
 The script must be located in this folder\.
       + `ENV SAGEMAKER_PROGRAM train.py` – Takes your training script `train.py` as the entrypoint script copied in the `/opt/ml/code` folder of the container\.
 This is the only environmental variable that you must specify when you build your own container\.

    1. On the left directory navigation pane, the text file name might automatically be named `untitled.txt`\.
 To rename the file, right\-click the file, choose **Rename**, rename the file as `Dockerfile` without the `.txt` extension, and then press `Ctrl+s` or `Command+s` to save the file\.